-So the X value is the distance between the Cube and the rotation axis, in other words, the radius of the circular orbit the Cube moves.
+The X value is the distance between the Cube and the rotation axis.
+In other words, the radius of the circular orbit the Cube moves.

 Next, we will use PlayMaker to create a mechanism for the Cube to rotate around the Y axis.